Roman2K/scat/README.md

 without:

-* trusting any third-pary (hard drive, server/cloud provider, etc.) for reliable storage/retrieval nor privacy
+* trusting any third-party (hard drive, server/cloud provider, etc.) for reliable storage/retrieval nor privacy
 * having to divide at the file-level myself: some dir here, other dir there, that big file doesn't fit anywhere without splitting it
 * having to keep track of what's where, let alone copies